Review 6: Harry Potter and the Half-Blood Prince

 Bonnie Wright is luminous and lovely as Ginny.
 A bit more light is shone upon Harry's relationship with her.
 Ginny represents Harry's light in the dark

-Jim Broadbent is fabulous as Professor Slughorn, the former potions master at Hogwarts whose gone into retirement hoping to enjoy a delightful retirement, free from the cares of teaching and the burdean of guilt and fear that he's felt for years only to come out of it when Dumbledore tracks him down and Due to his elitist nature and favouritism towards highly gifted students, he allowed himself to be taken advantage of by Tom Riddle.
-Brutaly manipulated by a boy whom he cared for very much and who he thought would be his greatest protege.
+Jim Broadbent is fabulous as Professor Slughorn, the former potions master at Hogwarts whose gone into retirement hoping to enjoy a delightful retirement, free from the cares of teaching and the burdean of guilt and fear that he's felt for years only to come out of it when Dumbledore tracks him down and asks him to come back and teach at Hogwarts.
+Due to his elitist nature and favouritism towards highly gifted students, he allowed himself to be taken advantage of by Tom Riddle.
+Brutally manipulated by a boy whom he cared for very much and who he thought would be his greatest protege.

-Tom Felton is just great showing Malfoy's darker side Throughout the film, we follow Draco as he begins to loose himself, desperate to complete a mission for Voldermort knowing that if he doesn't, both he and his parents could be killed.
+Tom Felton is just fantastic playing Malfoy showing us his vulnerability and Throughout the film, we follow Draco as he begins to loose himself, desperate to complete a mission for Voldermort knowing that if he doesn't, both he and his parents could be killed.
+The Half-Blood Prince could be considered very much Malfoy's story as it is Harry's.
+His indoctrination into Voldermort's Death Eaters has poisoned his body and soul.

-Michael Gambon contines in the role of Dumbledore.
+Michael Gambon contines to shine in the role of Dumbledore.

 The Anonymous Critic.